ethanmsl/repo_a/to_conflict.md

 10 : and 'mid this tumult kubla heard from far
 11 : I would build that dome in air
 12 : his flashing eyes, his floating hair
-13 : wave a circle round him thrice
+13 : weave a circle round him thrice
 14 : and close your eyes with holy dread